benedictSchurwanz/boatattack/README.md

 ## Conclusion
 Battleship presented us with a lot of challenges.
 There is a lot of data to keep track of.
 What ships are there?
 Where is each ship?
 How many times has a ship been hit?
 Where have players fired shots?
 We also needed to design a user interface to display boards, get the locations of shots, etc.  How well were we able to maintain the quality of our code?
-We we able to keep things well organized among the complexity of the game?
+Were we able to keep things well organized among the complexity of the game?